Student-102/Second-repo/README.md

 # Second-repo
-this is demo for git and github
+this is demo for git